nuuuwan/news_lk3_data/README.md

 *2024-03-28 20:22:00* · [`adaderanalk`](https://www.adaderana.lk/news/98271/heavy-traffic-on-high-level-road-due-to-fallen-tree-branch) · `en`

-A broken branch of the Bo tree at Wattegedara in Maharagama has reportedly fallen on the road causing traffic congestion on the High-Level Road.
+A broken branch of the ‘Bo’ tree at Wattegedara in Maharagama has reportedly fallen on the road causing traffic congestion on the High-Level Road.

+Motorists are advised to use alternate routes as severe traffic congestion is reported in the area.

 ◼️